sarinac/dvs-soti-2023/docs/index.md

       <div class="text-description annotation-step" id="annotation-step-1">
                 <h1>How Much Does Each Challenge Affect Respondents In Their Data Visualization Work?</h1>
                 <p>
-                    Each bar with a corresponding color within a bubble represents a challenge.
-The height of each bar is based on their relative impact score.
-The larger the bar, the more affected the respondents are by that challenge.
+                    Each bar has a corresponding color which represents a challenge.
+The height of each bar is based on its relative impact score<sup>2</sup>.
+The larger the bar, the greater the impact respondents felt by that challenge.
                 </p>
+                <p>Hover over the bars to see the relative impact scores.</p>
       </div>
       <div class="text-description annotation-step" id="annotation-step-2">
-                <h1>What % Of Respondents Are Affected By Each Level Of Impact Of Challenges?</h1>
+                <h1>What Is The Distribution Of Impact For Each Challenge?</h1>
                 <p>
                     Sometimes understanding relative impact as a single number does not provide enough detail.
 Some respondents could be completely unaffected while others could be on the oppositie spectrum, entirely bogged down by it.
-This is the disitribution of each challenges' level of impact.
-You can see the percentage of respondents for each level.
                 </p>
+                <p>Hover over the circles and spaces between to see who responded with what.</p>
         </div>
         <div class="text-description annotation-step" id="annotation-step-3">
-                <h1>Who Or What Do Respondents Recommend To Get Inspiration?</h1>
+                <h1>What Resources Do Respondents Recommend To Get Inspiration?</h1>
                 <p>
-                    The "Looking Ahead" section of the survey asked how respondents find inspiration through a freeform textbox for naming people and resources.
+                    When asked about sources of inspiration, respondents named various people and resources<sup>3</sup>.
                     The word clouds show the most common sources grouped by areas of priority.
                 </p>
         </div>
     </div>